 In September 2014, I was diagnosed with Stage IIB Pancreatic Cancer (Borderline Resectable) and began treatment at Penn's Abramson Cancer Center http://www.penncancer.org/

 My cancer was most likely caused by undiagnosed, genetic chronic pancreatitis and the inability of my immune system to prevent the development of the tumor.
 My only symptom was unintended weight loss and a change in bowel habits during July-August.
-During the last 10 years, I had periodic short term episodes of what my doctor and I thought was gastroenteritis (1-2 days of severe abdominal pain and fatigue).
+Prior to my diagnosis, I had periodic short term episodes of what my doctor and I thought was gastroenteritis (1-2 days of severe abdominal pain and fatigue).
 In all probability these were acute pancreatitis attacks.
 While I closely monitored my blood tests for glucose and I had regular negative colonoscopies during this period, I did not have a CT Scan which would have revealed the problems with my pancreas.
 So I encourage you to be vigilant about your health, including having a good nutrition and exercise plan.
 And you need to be an educated advocate with your doctors about your symptoms and the need for definitive test results.

 The good news is that I have no pain, lots of energy and a strong appetite.
 I have responded well to the first two treatments of chemotherapy, with only very minor side effects (one day of low grade fever and fatigue).
 I continue to teach online for Penn State.
 And I have more time at home to spend with Chris and to attend weekly events with our kids and our four wonderful grandchildren.